Mark 7: Clean and unclean

 He calls people to listen to him and explains that "Nothing outside a man can make him 'unclean' by going into him.
 Rather, it is what comes out of a man that makes him 'unclean'."
 (15) Later his disciples tell him they did not understand him, and he scolds them for being "dull".
-He explains to them that food cannot make a person unclean but "What comes out of a man is what makes him 'unclean.'
+He explains to them that food cannot make a person unclean but "What comes out of a man is what makes him 'unclean'.
 For from within, out of men's hearts, come evil thoughts, sexual immorality, theft, murder, adultery, greed, malice, deceit, lewdness, envy, slander, arrogance and folly.
-All these evils come from inside and make a man 'unclean.'"
-(20-23) meaning intention of the "heart" is more important than ritual.
+All these evils come from inside and make a man 'unclean'."
+(20–23) meaning intention of the "heart" is more important than ritual.

 Biblical commentator C. M. Tuckett notes that verses 9, 14, 18 and 20 all open with ἔλεγεν αὐτοῖς (elegen autois, "he said to them"), suggesting that several texts have been brought together in this section, and the changes of venue and audience in verses 14 and 17 suggest "that different traditions are being brought together".

-According to John J. Kilgallen, "...ultimately what is at stake here is knowledge of the divine will: Who knows best what God wants human beings to do."
-(135) This view is contrasted to the controversy, such as at the Council of Jerusalem, within the Early Church over just how much Mosaic law one must obey.
+According to John J. Kilgallen, "...ultimately what is at stake here is knowledge of the divine will: who knows best what God wants human beings to do."
+(135) This view is contrasted to the controversy, such as at the Council of Jerusalem, within the early Church over just how much Mosaic law one must obey.
 Mark uses this story as evidence for his view in the Pauline direction, making scholars question how much of it is actually Jesus' own teaching and how much of it is Mark trying to win Gentile converts.
 If the author really is Saint Mark then this would indicate that his group, Peter's circle, had come around in the Pauline direction.

-The saying, without the explanation, is also found in the Gospel of Thomas saying 14.
+The saying "What goes into your mouth will not defile you; rather, it's what comes out of your mouth that will defile you" is also found in the Gospel of Thomas at saying 14.